Engee documentation

 Yes

 # Thermal masses, [M1 M2 ...
-Mn] — vector of heat capacity values for the Foster model
+Mn] — the vector of heat capacity values for the Foster model

 J/K | kJ/K